-Second, the vertical structure function, F(z), is no more associated with a bottom intensification of the mixing, but with a maximum of energy available within the thermocline.
-Koch-Larrouy et al. [2007] have suggested that the vertical distribution of the energy dissipation proportional to $N^2$ below the core of the thermocline and to N above.
-The resulting F(z) is :
+Second, the vertical structure function, F(z), is no more associated with a bottom intensification of the mixing, but with a maximum of energy available within the thermocline. ? have suggested that the vertical distribution of the energy dissipation proportional to $N^2$ below the core of the thermocline and to N above.
+The resulting F(z) is: